Paper Chan's Little Guide to Minecraft Server Optimization!

 There are several methods to further mitigate the performance issue around treasure maps as listed below.

-OkTreasures fixes map related crashes by replacing the Vanilla buried treasure search with a custom, faster, and simpler one: it randomly selects a beach within a reasonable distance and places the treasure there.
-Since this process is mostly asynchronous, it won't cause lag.
+Method 1 - OkTreasures - A plugin solution brought to you by Kyle OkTreasures fixes map related crashes by replacing the Vanilla buried treasure search with a custom, faster, and simpler one: it randomly selects a beach within a reasonable distance and places the treasure there.
+Since this process is mostly asynchronous, it won’t cause lag.

-TreasureMapsPlus is made by Machine Maker, an avid members of PaperMC project, who aims to solve the issue surrounding treasure maps with a slight behavior change.
-Instead of leading players to an undiscoverd treasure, the plugin simply rewards the player with the loots from the chest loottable upon using the map.
+Method 2 - TreasureMapsPlus - A plugin solution brought to you by Machine Maker TreasureMapsPlus is made by Machine Maker, an avid member of the PaperMC project, who aims to solve the issue surrounding treasure maps with a slight behavior change.
+Instead of leading players to an undiscovered treasure, the plugin simply rewards the player with the loot from the chest loot table upon using the map.

 Method 3 - Limit the search radius